isottongloria/LivingSysPhys/README.md

 ### Homework 2

-Plot both SAR and EAR as a function of the relative area, using the Log Series as the SAD distribution P( n ) = c (1-m)^n / n (c is the normalization constant - see Eq.
-3.29). and compare it with a Power Law SAR of exponent z=0.25 (S(a)=k A^z) and k tuned so the be as close as possible to the solution for the random placement case.
+Plot both SAR and EAR as a function of the relative area, using the Log Series as the SAD distribution $P( n ) = c (1-m)^n / n$ (c is the normalization constant - see Eq.
+3.29). and compare it with a Power Law SAR of exponent z=0.25 $(S(a)=k A^z)$ and k tuned so the be as close as possible to the solution for the random placement case.

 ### Homework 3